ahodieb/todo-side-projects/readme.md

-# covid-19-side-projects
+# TODO: Side projects
-Ideas for side projects to implement during the covid-19 lockdown
+Ideas for side projects to implement if/when i have some free time.

 # Motivation
-For the past 6 months or so I've been working on re-writing a legacy system and even though it is a challenging problem, it did not provide me with any challenging coding exercises, (i.e understanding the old system is hard, implementitation is fairly straight forward).
+This originally started at the begining of the covid pandimic, I've been working on re-writing a legacy system and even though it is a challenging problem, it did not provide me with any challenging coding exercises, (i.e understanding the old system is hard, implementitation is fairly straight forward).
 During the covid-10 lockdown my mental burnout got amplified.
 So this is my attempt to do some coding therapy :)

 # Project Ideas
 ## Datastructures